-Diplomatic service officers work for the Foreign, Commonwealth & Development Office (FCDO) to protect and promote UK interests and support British citizens and businesses throughout the world
+Diplomatic service officers work for the Foreign, Commonwealth & Development Office (FCDO) to protect and promote UK interests globally and support British citizens and businesses abroad

-The FCDO deals with a variety of issues, including:
+The FCDO addresses a range of international issues, including:

 • counter terrorism